 - Self-service users become leads for salespeople

-- Salespeople convert free users in paying customers, usually within larger enterprises
+- Salespeople convert free users into paying customers, usually within larger enterprises.

 - Slack keeps investing in its product, and customer experience

-- It also employs after sales customer success representative, which makes it easy to trigger referral customers
+- It also employs after-sales customer success representatives, which makes it easy to trigger referral customers

-By looking at the company financials Slack has invested substantially in sales and marketing efforts.
-Indeed, the company spent almost 99% of its revenues in 2017 for Sales and Marketing activities.
-This number stabilized to 63.5% in 2018 and 58% by 2019.
+By looking at the company financials, Slack has invested substantially in sales and marketing efforts.
+Indeed, the company spent almost 99% of its revenues in 2017 on Sales and Marketing activities.

-Once the pipeline is ready, the sales team and the overall organization, instead, focuses on two key metrics:
+Once the pipeline is ready, the sales team and the overall organization instead, focus on two key metrics:

 - Free-to-paid conversion